 Boyle Renaissance meets the housing, social, recreation and service needs of current residents and welcomes new neighbours to the community.

 The City of Edmonton is financing $99 million in infrastructure investments with revenues from The Quarters Downtown Community Revitalization Levy.
-These capital investments include upgrading drainage services to handle the higher-density residential and commercial development, as well as streetscaping improvements on 96 Street.
+These capital investments include upgrading drainage and sanitary services to handle the higher-density residential and commercial development, as well as streetscaping improvements and a new park design and construction.
 These projects are helping to transform The Quarters Downtown into a diverse and inclusive community.

 Kinistinâw Park will be the newest parkspace - a community gathering place - in The Quarters Downtown once construction begins in 2018.

 In addition to the City-driven initiatives taking place in The Quarters Downtown, several privately-funded projects are bringing life and vibrancy to the community.

 The Hyatt Place Edmonton/Downtown is the first hotel to be built in Downtown Edmonton in 30 years.
 Being built-by the award-winning Dub Architects Ltd, this stunning building will be the entranceway to the Armature.
 The already-iconic hotel will have 255 guest rooms, 11,000 square feet of meeting and event space, and commercial retail space on the main floor.
 The hotel opened in the fall of 2016.

 The Artists Quarters is an 18 storey, mixed-use development located at the corner of 102A Avenue and 96 Street.
 The project will contain approximately 65 live/work units (1,2 and 3 bedrooms), as well as a community space, a shared library, workshop, and community garden.
 The first 4 levels of the building will also contain space for non-profit arts organizations, performance studios, and retail space.

 The Five Corners Tower site is under negotiation for purchase.
 There is an opportunity to build a mixed use tower development on this site.